GamesCreed

 Sherlock Holmes Chapter One

 On the contrary, it limits itself to telling you that you are doing something wrong, but not what.
 There is nothing wrong with not wanting to hold the player’s hand, but one can meet the player halfway to offer some clarity on what you want them to do.
 The problem is, contrary to what one might think, the open world.
-Because it becomes painfully obvious that it hinders the game’s flow.
-There is nothing gained from opening the game boundaries and there is nothing gained those past entries didn’t have with linear and limited spaces.
+It becomes painfully obvious that it hinders the game’s flow.
+There is nothing gained from opening the game boundaries, and there is nothing gained from those past entries that didn’t have linear and limited spaces.
 Furthermore, the game has a fast travel mechanic that is way more useful than roaming freely through the map.
 So why bother?

 3.5